GVigne/Molonaviz/molonaviz/docs/TechnicalGuide.md

 A more convenient way to store this data would be to use dedicated structures, such as the excellent HDF5 (which has a great Python API): the computation part of the database would be much easier to use, and with some work, the laboratory could also be stored.

+#### Best practices
+When creating an instance of a ```QSQlQuery``` object, we should always give as an argument the connection to the database.
+If we don't it will still work as Python will take the default connection: this is not something we want to do, as maybe one day we will have more than one connection opened at a time.
+Passing the connection as an argument allows frontend user to create multiple instances of backend objects linked to different databases (or the same, but with a different connection), which is much more flexible.

+Currently, the backend also separates the execution of queries and the way they are written.
+We never use ```query = QSQlQuery("SELECT....")```, instead using first ```QSQlQuery.prepare``` then ```QSQlQuery.exec```.
+All functions starting with ```build_...``` share the same goal: to return an instance of a QSQlQuery which hasn't been executed yet.
+In other words, the ```build_...``` functions focus only on creating SQL-correct messages (especially important for difficult query such as in the ```SPointCoordinator``` class) and wrapping them as a QSQlQuery object, but they are not in charge of executing them, binding values...

 ### Frontend
 The frontend handles communication with the end user using a User Interface (UI).
 For now, the UI is made using PyQt5.
 The frontend must be able to
 - collect information from the end user and pass it to the backend in a correct format (see API)
 - display the computations in graphs by using models
 - verify and process the times series.
 Accordind to the user's choices, the frontend should be able to genereate a time serie corresponding to processed (often denoted as "cleaned") measures, for example by removing anormal points or applying standard treatments (IQR, Z-score) to the raw measures.

+*Note:* currently, the frontend is also responsible for storing the path to the database folder so the user doesn't have to give it whenever he launches Molonaviz.
+This is currently done in the ```config.txt``` file, stored next to ```main.py```

 #### Frontend organisation
 When the user launches Molonaviz, the first thing he has access to is the main window.
 This is the window responsible for dispatching specific actions to other parts of the code.
 The main window allows the user to: